-I started this website/blog for my novel, “A PLACE IN THE WORLD.”
-(See Reviews and Awards below.)
+This website/blog was started for my novel, “A PLACE IN THE WORLD” (See Reviews and Awards below) however it has taken on an eclectic life of its own.
 It embodies multicultural and environmental themes as well as other topics I am interested in.
-Every week I will post something (click on “blog” in the sidebar to the left) related to these topics or on writing.
+Every week or so I post something (click on “Blog” on the sidebar to the left) usually related to these topics or on writing.

 Here is a brief summary of the plot: